-The NCAA's 2003 manifesto is also decidedly hostile to Israel -- advocating the suspension of all forms of economic, political, and military support for that nation, and demanding that Palestinians be granted a full "right of return" without further delay.
-Moreover, NCAA has allied itself with International ANSWER to campaign against the construction of the Israeli security fence in the West Bank, which they dub an "Apartheid Wall."
-NCAA's Chairman and National Coordinator is the radical Palestinian activist Elias Rashmawi.
+That same manifesto was also decidedly hostile to Israel—advocating the suspension of all forms of U.S. economic, political, and military support for the Jewish state, while demanding that Palestinians be granted a full "right of return" without further delay.
+Moreover, NCA allied itself with International ANSWER to campaign against the construction of the Israeli security fence in the West Bank, which they dubbed an "Apartheid Wall."

-Legal Defense Project: This consists of a Legal Assistance Program “aimed at networking attorneys with those in need of legal consultation”; a Legal Hotline that provides information in Arabic and English “on immigration policies and procedures that may directly affect the Arab-American community”; a Volunteer Legal Advice program where participating attorneys make themselves available for free initial consultations with Arab American clients; a Civil Rights Defense Project “to safeguard and promote the civil rights of the more than 1.2 million Arab Americans living in the United States”; and a Nationwide Speakers Bureau “devoted to bringing civil rights issues faced by Arab Americans to the fore.”
+* The Legal Defense Project consisted of a program where participating attorneys made themselves available for free initial consultations with Arab American clients; a legal hotline that provided information in Arabic and English “on immigration policies and procedures that may directly affect the Arab-American community”; a program designed “to safeguard and promote the civil rights of ...
+Arab Americans living in the United States”; and a nationwide speakers' bureau “devoted to bringing civil rights issues faced by Arab Americans to the fore.”

-Arab American History Project: “Under the supervision of an experienced committee of academics and community activist, 100 students across the country will engage in documenting the experience of 100 personalities representing the cumulative experience of our people in the US.”
+* The Arab American History Project featured a committee of academics and community activists who helped some 100 students across the United States to "document the experience of 100 personalities representing the cumulative experience of our [Arab American] people in the U.S."